V0idpool/RustOptimizer/README.md

     * **Balanced (Good Performance & Looks):** A great mix of graphical fidelity and performance.
     * **Recommended (Optimized):** The ideal settings for your specific hardware.
     * **Ultra (Maximum Visuals):** Pushes graphics to the limit for a stunning experience.
+* **Import & Export Custom Profiles:** Save your current game settings to a shareable file (.rop) or import a profile from a friend to use their setup.
 * **Easy Configuration:** Select your game folder and apply your chosen profile with a single button click.
 * **Backup & Restore:** Create backups of your current `client.cfg` file before making changes, so you can easily revert to your original settings at any time.
 You can also manually restore backups or load the default settings.
 * **User-Friendly Interface:** The simple and intuitive interface makes it easy for anyone to optimize their game without needing to manually edit configuration files.